What Are the Chances of Winning a DUI Case?

 Outcome: Not guilty of DUI but guilty of failure to maintain lane

-Description: The client in this case has a history of DUI charges.
-He was stopped at a roadblock which I learned was set up to stop all people living inside a neighborhood cul-de-sac.
+Description: The client in this case had a history of DUI charges.
+He was stopped at a roadblock which I learned was set up to stop all people living inside a neighborhood cul de sac.
 A motion to suppress was granted as the state was unable to prove that the roadblock was lawful.
 All evidence stemmed from the traffic stop was suppressed and the client was free of the DUI charge.

 Outcome: DUI dismissed

-Case #37 – Man Sleeping in Car on Side of Road Charged with DUI and Found Not Guilty
+Case #37 – Man Sleeping In Car On Side Of Road Charged With DUI But Found Not Guilty

 Description: My client was found slumped over his steering wheel in a car on the side of the road.
-When the officer arrived her vomitted on his shoes.
+When the officer arrived he vomited on the officer’s shoes.
 The client was charged with DUI.
 A witness testified that she drove the client to this location.
 Our defense was that the client did not, in fact, drive the car.
 The state was not able to prove otherwise and the judge found my client not guilty.

 Outcome: Not guilty